mashingan/anonimongo/readme.md

 and write capabilities together with many strategies for clustering, consistency, and availability.

 Anonimongo is a driver for Mongodb developed using pure Nim.
 As library, it's developed to enable developers to be able to access and use Mongodb in projects using Nim.
-Currently the low level APIs is implemented however the higher level APIs for easier usage is still in heavy development<sup>TM</sup>.
+Several implementad as APIs for low-level which works directly with [Database][7] and higher level APIs which works with [Collection][8].
+Any casual user just have to access the [Collection API][9] directly instead of working with various [Database operations][10].

 The APIs are closely following [Mongo documentation][4] with a bit variant for `explain` API.
 Each supported command for `explain` added optional string value to indicate the verbosity of `explain` command.